mccbryan3/vmware_tools/README.md

 It will also delete any snaps older than 7 days by default

 There are flags to change the purge date of the snaps on the target VM - default 7

+# vm.get-vm_ad_created.ps1

+Reads and exports whenCreated data from AD to a CSV if the VM exists.
+Outputs DomainState to knoiw if it exists